Suspect arrested in stabbing on the same Charlotte light rail line where Ukrainian refugee was killed

 Solarzano is facing charges of attempted first-degree murder, assault with a deadly weapon causing serious injury, breaking and entering a motor vehicle, carrying a concealed weapon, and being intoxicated and disruptive, the warrant says.

 In court records, a magistrate noted Solarzano is “an illegal and has been deported previously.”
-He is being held without bond and a court appearance is scheduled for Monday.
+He is being held without bond.

+Solarzano is expected to appear in court on Monday at 10 a.m. at the Mecklenburg County Courthouse in front of Judge Keith Smith.

+The stabbing drew comment from Trump, who posted on Truth Social Saturday, highlighting the suspect’s immigration status and asking, “What’s going on with Charlotte?”

 On Wednesday, two days before the stabbing, the city launched a new safety initiative called Operation Safe Season to “significantly increase police presence and enforcement” in areas plagued by frequent violence.
 Estella Patterson was sworn in on Friday as the new chief of police for the Charlotte-Mecklenburg Police Department.